obsproject/rfcs/README.md

 marked as such because we want neither to think about evaluating the proposal nor about implementing the described feature until some time in the future, and we believe that we can afford to wait until then to do so.
 Postponed pull requests may be re-opened when the time is right.
-We don't have any formal process for that, you should ask members of the core team.
+There is no formal process for when a postponed RFC is reopened.
+We recommend asking us directly about any postponed RFCs in our [official Discord Server].

 Usually an RFC pull request marked as "postponed" has already passed an informal first round of evaluation, namely the round of "do we think we would